-Currently, the City refers persons requiring emergency shelter and transitional housing to the Senator Philip D. Lewis Center and/or the Homeless Coalition of Palm Beach County.
-To assist individuals who are homeless in Palm Beach County through outreach, assessment, and housing.
+Currently, the City refers persons requiring emergency shelter and transitional housing to the Senator Philip D. Lewis Center and/or the Homeless Coalition of Palm Beach County to assist individuals who are homeless in Palm Beach County through outreach, assessment, and housing.
 Services are prioritized to the most vulnerable homeless persons.
 Palm Beach County is transitioning services towards a Housing First philosophy in its practices.
+In 2016, the City executed an interlocal agreement between the City of Delray Beach and Palm Beach County which allows the City to utilize the Homeless Resource Center ("HRC") to assist our homeless population.
+The HRC is not a temporary lodging facility but a facility that will endeavor to end homelessness for qualified individuals that voluntarily commit to participate in the services and programs offered by the HRC.
 Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

 There are currently several organizations within Palm Beach County that can assist in varying degrees to help homeless persons transition to permanent housing.
-The City will continue to refer persons requiring assistance to these agencies i.e, Senator Phillip D. Lewis Center, The Lord's Place, Family Promise, Adopt-a-Family, Homeless Coalition of Palm Beach County, etc.
+The City will continue to refer persons requiring assistance to these agencies i.e, Senator Phillip D. Lewis Center, The Lord's Place, Family Promise, Adopt-a-Family, Homeless Coalition of Palm Beach County, etc. The City has recently approved a six month Live Fresh Shower Truck pilot program, an idea stemming from the Homeless Task Force (Delray Beach Interfaith Committee) in an effort to assist homeless persons.
+The interfaith committee manages and funds the program which helps individuals get fresh and helps to secure employment.
+The truck provides clothing and hygiene kits, mail service and social services.
+It currently operates once a week.